sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 ## 29 September 2021

 I realized that the existence of an `index` file within my `Main` folder meant that a `/Main` route existed in my app, which was unintended and to make things worse it also returned an error (since it was exporting the `Main` component but without getting any props from the `src/pages/index.tsx` file).
 I removed the file and made it so the landing page `index` file under `/src/pages` was importing the `Main` component and its props directly from the respective file and not via an `index` file and the `/Main` page was no more.

+[later]

+It seems that everything under `/pages` is considered a valid url.
+So `/products/components/Actions/Actions` actually returns the `Actions` component.
+This is a major design flaw and I should immediately focus my attention on fixing it by updating the folder structure so I will suspend working on the product details.
+The timing is also favourable since I just finished re-designing its grid system.